 Despite their austere surroundings, they joyfully served the Lord and raised their family.
 Souls were saved and churches were started and strengthened.

 Finally, in 1969, Alberta was allowed to return alone to North America to receive some badly needed dental work.
-The communists told that if she tried to remain in North America, she would risk harm to her husband and boys.
+The communists told her that if she tried to remain in North America, she would risk harm to her husband and boys.

 When she called the mission that day, she uttered not a word of complaint or self-pity.
 Instead, she praised the Lord for His faithfulness and wanted BCU officials to know she was fine.
 She then returned to her family and ministry behind the Iron Curtain.
 She died several years later.